Vital-Fernandez/lime/docs/source/tutorials/1_BasicFit.rst

 * Second: The line labelled as 'N2_6548A' has an amplitude value fixed by the amplitude fitted in the line "N2_6584A"
 * Three: The line labelled as 'N2_6548A' has its kinematics (both radial and dispersion velocity) imported from those fit in the line N2_6548A.

+Now we include this information in the fitting:

 .. code-block:: python

+    gp_spec.fit_from_wavelengths(lineLabel, lineWaves, fit_conf)
     gp_spec.display_results(show_plot=True)

 .. image:: ../_static/1_secondFitAttemp.png

-This time the fit better represents the observed lines profile
+This time the fitted profile better represents the observation.